 But taking a Teaching and using some terms from it, whilst giving them a different meaning and mixing it with something else, can hardly be considered continuing or expanding that Teaching.
 Such twisting and distortion, along with entirely unproven and unsupported claims that it came from the same source, cannot be considered as anything other than a corruption of genuine Theosophy, regardless of the motives that may have been behind it.

 The issue here is not whether or not the Agni Yoga teachings contain any spiritual truth or not.
-They undoubtedly contain a degree of it and we do not deny this, just as we do not deny that a small amount of truth can also be found in the Alice Bailey teachings.
-The prolific artwork of Nicholas Roerich is itself quite beautiful and possessing a certain unique mystical quality.
-The issue is whether or not the claim of the Roerichs to be direct Messengers of the Masters and transmitters – through the Agni Yoga books – of Their Teaching, can be considered legitimate or credible in any way.
-In our view there is nothing legitimate about it.
+They undoubtedly do contain a degree of it and we do not deny this, just as we do not deny that a small amount of truth can also be found in the Alice Bailey teachings.
+We would also suggest that there is more truth in the Agni Yoga teachings than in those of Bailey and that, as the most devoted Agni Yoga students (i.e. those who accept the Roerichs’ negative estimations of Alice Bailey and her work) are inspired by its literature to deeply respect and reverence H. P. Blavatsky and her work and writings, the ultimate influence of Agni Yoga is of a better nature and character than that which was behind Bailey.
+There is also no doubt that as people, the Roerichs themselves were of genuine, sincere, and well-meaning character.
+We would even recommend that students of Theosophy read Nicholas Roerich’s travelogue “Heart of Asia: Memoirs from the Himalayas” which was first published in 1929.
+The prolific artwork of Nicholas Roerich is itself quite beautiful and possessing a certain unique mystical quality; we have shared some of it on several pages of this website.
+The actual issue is whether or not the claim of the Roerichs to be direct Messengers of the Masters and transmitters – through the Agni Yoga books – of Their Teaching, can be considered legitimate or credible in any way.
+In our view there is nothing legitimate about that.

-The contributions from this family to Theosophical literature resulted in confusion and delusion for those who seek the Truth.
+The contributions from this family to Theosophical teachings and philosophy resulted in confusion and delusion for those who seek the Truth.
 “Beauty will save the world!” was a favourite saying of Nicholas Roerich.
 It sounds nice but still unfortunately it cannot, for only the Truth and nothing but the Truth can do it.

-It is a sad thing that the Roerichs did not adhere to or continue with the study of Theosophy but instead followed the knocks and raps in the séance room and listened to either irresponsible spirits or actual members of the Black Lodge in masquerade, who the Masters in “The Mahatma Letters” call “The Brothers of the Shadow,” who pretend to be anything or anyone that the mind of the enquirer wants, and who compiled the texts through distorting what the Roerichs already knew and giving out false promises and expectations which fed and stimulated their inherent ambition, pride, and vanities, leading them eventually in long Himalayan treks, expeditions, and wanderings to nowhere, ever led on by false promises and unfulfilled hopes of finding the mystic Shambhala and becoming its Western agents and chief representatives to the world.
+It is a sad thing that the Roerichs did not adhere to or continue with the serious study of Theosophy but instead followed the knocks and raps in the séance room and listened to either irresponsible spirits or actual members of the Black Lodge in masquerade, who the Masters in “The Mahatma Letters” call “The Brothers of the Shadow,” who pretend to be anything or anyone that the mind of the enquirer wants, and who compiled the texts through distorting what the Roerichs already knew and giving out false promises and expectations which fed and stimulated their inherent ambition, pride, and vanities, leading them eventually in long Himalayan treks, expeditions, and wanderings to nowhere, ever led on by false promises and unfulfilled hopes of finding the mystic Shambhala and becoming its Western agents and chief representatives to the world.
+At least from that, however, arose the writing of the “Heart of Asia” book mentioned above.

 AGNI YOGA AND “THE NEW RUSSIA”